Zodiac: Early modern

 An example of the use of signs as astronomical coordinates may be found in the Nautical Almanac and Astronomical Ephemeris for the year 1767.
 The "Longitude of the Sun" columns show the sign (represented as a digit from 0 to and including 11), degrees from 0 to 29, minutes, and seconds.

-The zodiac symbols are Early Modern simplifications of conventional pictorial representations of the signs, attested since Hellenistic times.

 Mughal king Jahangir issued an attractive series of coins in gold and silver depicting the twelve signs of the zodiac.

 Twelve signs

 What follows is a list of the signs of the modern zodiac (with the ecliptic longitudes of their first points), where 0° Aries is understood as the vernal equinox, with their Latin, Greek, Sanskrit, and Babylonian names.
-But note that the Sanskrit and the name equivalents (after c.500 BC) denote the constellations only, not the tropical zodiac signs.
-The "English translation" isn't usually used by English speakers.
+But the Sanskrit and the name equivalents (after c.500 BC) denote the constellations only, not the tropical zodiac signs.
+The "English translation" is not usually used by English speakers.
 The Latin names are standard English usage (except that "Capricorn" is used rather than "Capricornus").

+These twelve signs have been arranged into a nursery rhyme as a mnemonic device:

+Another mnemonic is A Tense Gray Cat Lay Very Low, Sneaking Slowly, Contemplating A Pounce.

-The following table compares the Gregorian dates on which the Sun enters a sign in the Ptolemaic tropical zodiac, and a sign in the sidereal system proposed by Cyril Fagan.
+The following table compares the Gregorian dates on which the Sun enters a sign in the Ptolemaic tropical zodiac, and a sign in two sidereal systems: one proposed by Cyril Fagan, and a fourteen-sign system proposed by Steven Schmidt which adds Ophiuchus (see below) and Cetus (the IAU boundaries of which just graze by the ecliptic):

 The beginning of Aries is defined as the moment of vernal equinox, and all other dates shift accordingly.

 The precise Gregorian times and dates vary slightly from year to year as the Gregorian calendar shifts relative to the tropical year.
 These variations remain within less than two days' difference in the recent past and the near-future, vernal equinox in UT always falling either on 20 or 21 March in the period of 1797 to 2043, falling on 19 March in 1796 the last time and in 2044 the next.
 The vernal equinox has fallen on 20 March UT since 2008, and will continue to do so until 2043.